Here are 7 reasons people everywhere are re-evaluating the network marketing industry as a legitimate career path and

 I won’t get into why Amway makes people uneasy, but in my experience it does seem to have a negative effect and negative connotation with people.

 Pioneering companies don’t have the benefit of learning from the mistakes of those before them because they are the “before them” that future companies learn from.

-You may want to read the above statement again.
+You may want to read and digest the above statement again.

 This is the position Amway would have been in.

 However, as technology grows, there is a new generation of adults who have never heard of Amway, so that bitter aftertaste that’s been part of our society is almost gone.

 When this new generation tries to build a business and somebody asks them, “Is this like Amway”, they will just look confused wonder what they’re talking about.

 They don’t even know what Amway is, let alone if their company is like it.

 In addition, many established companies are so well known (Avon, Mary Kay, Pampered Chef) that multi-level marketing terminology may never even enter the conversation.

 3) Technology Allows You to Sponsor Anywhere in the World